aimms/function-reference/deprecated/data-management-via-a-single-data-manager-file/cases/casegetdatasetreference.rst

 ---------

     *case*
-        An element in the set ``AllCases``, refering to the case for which you want to retrieve the dataset reference.
+        An element in the set :aimms:set:`AllCases`, refering to the case for which you want to retrieve the dataset reference.

     *data-category*
-        An element in the set ``AllDataCategories``, refering to the specific data category for which you want to obtain the dataset reference.
+        An element in the set :aimms:set:`AllDataCategories`, refering to the specific data category for which you want to obtain the dataset reference.

     *dataset*
-        An element parameter into ``AllDataSets``, on return this argument will contain the included dataset.
+        An element parameter into :aimms:set:`AllDataSets`, on return this argument will contain the included dataset.
 It is set to the empty element if no dataset is included or if the dataset no longer exists.